Posted on July 2, 2018

 Treatment plans vary in length for both traditional braces and Invisalign, depending on your specific smile needs.
 The standard treatment length for Invisalign is about 40 weeks for the initial phase, with additional time wearing maintenance trays and retainers.
 Invisalign Express is sometimes an option for very minor issues, and that treatment process typically takes about 6 months.

 Traditional braces vary in treatment length and number of phases, but the average treatment length is about 2 years.
 Your orthodontist will be able to give you an estimate of how long each of your treatment options will take based on your specific needs.

 Traditional braces and Invisalign both require strict oral hygiene routines to ensure that your teeth stay healthy during your treatment.
 Both options will require that you brush your teeth after every meal.
 This is especially true for Invisalign because if you put your trays back in while there is still food in your teeth, you risk staining your trays and damaging your teeth.
 Food gets easily stuck in traditional metal braces, so thorough and frequent brushing and flossing will be very important.
 You’ll want to soak your Invisalign trays in denture or retainer cleanser on a regular basis as well.

 Most orthodontists recommend that their patients wear retainers after any orthodontic treatment in order to prevent teeth from shifting once they are set in place.
 This often just means wearing retainers at night while you sleep, but consult with your orthodontist about what post-treatment practices will be best for your specific situation.

 We hope this helped you make your decision!
 Have any more questions about your orthodontic options?
-Schedule a consultation with us today!
+Schedule an orthodontic consultation with Orthodontics LA today!